-Changes In Value During 2015
+Changes In Value During 2016

 In the inkomstpension system, pension balances are normally revalued by the change in the income index.
 The change in value takes place only at the outset of each year, unlike the premium pension system, where changes take place on a daily basis.
 Since so-called balancing took effect in 2010, it is relevant to measure the change in value by the balance index, which is used as the index as long as balancing remains activated.
-The change in the balance index between 2015 and 2016 was relatively high - 5.9 percent (see under 2015 in the table below).
+The change in the balance index between 2016 and 2017 was 4.4 percent (see under 2016 in the table below).
 So it was by these percentages that the earned inkomstpension credit of gainfully employed persons changed at the end of the year.